Kefir Smoothie (Dairy-Free)

 - More kefir to increase the sour tart flavor of the drink.

-- Protein Powder – perfect to enhance the creaminess of this strawberry kefir smoothie
+- Protein Powder – perfect for enhancing the creaminess of this strawberry kefir smoothie.

 - Chia Seeds

 - Spinach – use baby spinach or kale for a touch of green and vitamin C and turn this into an immunity smoothie that can contribute to boosting your immune system!